Las Vegas tourism is down. Some blame Trump's tariffs and immigration crackdown

 Ted Pappageorge, head of the powerful Culinary Workers Union, called it the “Trump slump.”
 He said visits from Southern California, home to a large Latino population, were also drying up because people are afraid of the administration's immigration crackdown.

-“If you if you tell the rest of the world they’re not welcome, then they won’t come,” Pappageorge said.
+“If you tell the rest of the world they’re not welcome, then they won’t come,” Pappageorge said.

+The Vegas dip mirrors a national trend.
+The travel forecasting company Tourism Economics, which in December 2024 anticipated the U.S. would have nearly 9% more international arrivals this year, revised its annual outlook to predict a 9.4% drop.
+Some of the steepest declines could be from Canada, the company said.
+Canada was the largest source of visitors to the U.S. in 2024, with more than 20.2 million, according to U.S. government data.

 Canadian airline data shows fewer passengers from north of the border are arriving at Harry Reid International Airport in Las Vegas.
-Air Canada saw its passenger numbers fall by 33% in June compared to the same time a year ago, while WestJet had a 31% drop.
+Air Canada saw its passenger numbers fall by 33% in June compared to a year earlier, while WestJet had a 31% drop.
 The low-cost carrier Flair reported a whopping 62% decline.

 Travel agents in Canada said there's been a significant downturn in clients wanting to visit the U.S. overall, and Las Vegas in particular.
 Wendy Hart, who books trips from Windsor, Ontario, said the reason was “politics, for sure.”
 She speculated it was a point of “national pride” that people were staying away from the U.S. after President Donald Trump said he wanted to make Canada the 51st state.